danfickle/cpp-to-java-source-converter/README.md

   + relacing deprecated methods.
   + make lists.
   + correct names (camel case, capitalized classes etc.)
-  + Always initialize pointer objects (pointing to nothing if needed).
-  + Output function declarations with missing definitions for default args function with a TODO as the body.
   + Varargs.
   + Bracketed expressions
   + Special case this pointer and void pointer.